-Join George Maestri for an in-depth discussion in this video Retargeting motion data, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Retargeting motion data, part of Learning MotionBuilder.

 - Now let's go ahead and take our motion data…and apply it to this character.…Now this process is called retargeting.…So the first thing we need…is a character that has been characterized.…And this is the character that we did in the last chapter.…So let's go ahead and import some data and apply it to him.…So in fact, we're going to go ahead and do a merge.…And we're going to merge a file…called 04_02_motion.…And this will look very familiar.…